-Orange County Juvenile Lawyers Discuss Facts You Did Not Know About Juvenile Sex Offenders
+Facts You May Not Know About Juvenile Sex Offender Cases

-For over 30 years, our team of juvenile attorneys at Wallin & Klarich have defended thousands of juveniles, who have been accused of sex crimes on other minors, as well as other criminal offenses.
-Based on our experience and information gathered through United States Department of Justice, Office of Juvenile Justice and Delinquency Prevention,[i] we provide you with a few facts you did not know about juveniles who commit sex crimes against other children.
+For over 30 years, our team of juvenile attorneys at Wallin & Klarich have defended thousands of juveniles who have been accused of sex crimes on other minors, as well as other criminal offenses.
+Based on our experience and information gathered through the United States Department of Justice, Office of Juvenile Justice and Delinquency Prevention,[i] we provide you with a few facts you may not have known about juveniles who commit sex crimes against other children.
 In addition, we provide answers to the questions that are commonly asked by the parents of juveniles who find themselves accused of sexual offenses in California.

 Please feel free to contact one of our lawyers if you have any questions, or if you need help defending your child, who is being charged with a sexual offense on another minor.